Hedge Funds and Funds of Hedge Funds

 Another factor that can accelerate redemptions is if investors of funds of hedge funds want to redeem their shares.
 Doing so, forces these funds of hedge funds to redeem their shares in the hedge funds that they invested in, which forces the hedge funds to redeem more shares and liquefy their portfolios to pay for the redemption.

-There are usually many investment opportunities in a major sell-off.
-Only hedge funds with longer lockup periods who don't have to worry about customer redemptions can take advantage of these opportunities.
+A major sell-off creates many investment opportunities.
+Hedge funds with longer lockup periods who don't have to worry about customer redemptions can exploit these opportunities.

 Investing in Hedge Funds